youknowone/ring/docs/why.rst

 Python world.

 *Ring* has a transparent interface for backends.
-Moving between high-level :class:`ring.ring_base.Ring` and low-level storage interfaces is straightforward and smooth.
+Moving between high-level :class:`ring.ring_base.Ring` and low-level storage interfaces are straightforward and smooth.

 :see: :ref:`transparency` section for details.